 It is a good idea to ask your testers to keep a record of their testing as shown in the table below.
-It is useful to have a shared spreadsheet if there are multiple testers so that all the errors can be collated in one place.
 Ideally, every test should be recorded, not just the ones where issues are found, so you know what has been tested and what is working correctly.
 If errors occur, it is useful to note the time of the error as this can help with solving problems.
 The Intervention Manager on the LifeGuide Community website records times and is useful to refer to when trying to find out what went wrong in your intervention.